10 Things We Love About the Holidays in NYC

 The holiday season transforms New York into an iconic winter wonderland unlike any other, from glittering lights that dot the streets to Fifth Avenue window displays decked out in holiday cheer.
-Here are 10 reasons we’re looking forward to the holidays in NYC this year:
+Here are 10 reasons we always look forward to the holidays in NYC :

 1. Radio City Christmas Spectacular

 Attracting more than one million people per year, this holiday tradition for more than 80 years keeps on kicking.
-Travelzoo members can see the Rockettes -- check out US edition's latest New York City live event offers!
+Travelzoo members can often score deals to see the Rockettes -- check out US edition's latest New York City live event offers!

 2. Hotels Rates Drop … Big Time

 During the holidays, hotels in New York City are as low as $129 U.S. per night and include exclusive perks only when you book through Travelzoo.

 3. Lighting Christmas Trees

 See the tallest Christmas tree in America at Rockefeller Center or head to Washington Square Park for the holiday tree under the iconic arch.

 4. Ice skating